Kangda is the abbreviated acronym for

 h.
 50mm w.
 36mm

-At left, another Cultural Revolution visit souvenir from an exhibition commemorating Kangda.
-An unusual feature of the reverse is the stylised ethnic "Shanghai" in cursive joined-up script.
+Above: another souvenir from an exhibition commemorating Kangda.
+An unusual feature of the reverse is the stylised ethnic "Shanghai" in cursive joined-up Western script.

 h.
 13mm w.
 24mm 1.2g